 The best way to stop it is to allow the stomach to rest.

 It is important that kids expel the virus/cause of whatever is making them throw up.
-I don’t recommend anything for heir nausea as there is a reason our bodies make us vomit — and that’s to get-out whatever is bad in it.
+I don’t recommend anything for their nausea as there is a reason our bodies make us vomit — and that’s to get out whatever is bad in it.
+Whether it’s a stomach virus, stomach pain, or a random stomach bug our bodies want those bad things out.

 Following the tips in my stomach flu post will help a lot.